owings1/pytableaux/doc/logics/k3w.rst

         .. method:: value_of_predicated(sentence)

-            Predication is the same as :ref:`K3 <k3-model>`, defined in terms of a predicate's *extenstion* and *anti-extension*.
+            Predication is the same as {@K3 model}, defined in terms of a predicate's *extenstion* and *anti-extension*.

             .. include:: include/k3/m.predication.rst

         .. method:: value_of_existential(sentence)

-            Existential quantification is defined just as in :ref:`K3 <k3-model>`:
+            Existential quantification is defined just as in {@K3 model}:

             .. include:: include/k3/m.existential.rst

         .. method:: value_of_universal(sentence)

-            Universal quantification is defined just as in :ref:`K3 <k3-model>`:
+            Universal quantification is defined just as in {@K3 model}:

             .. include:: include/k3/m.existential.rst